 Practical travel gifts may not be as sexy as stuff with maps on it or cute little stocking stuffers, but gosh darn are they useful.
 If your friend that definitely isn’t just you is a frequent traveler and doesn’t already have one of these, you’re about to up their travel game like crazy!
 These are our favorite travel essentials and must-haves for you/your friend/everyone you know who travels.

 My favorite travel toiletry case comes with me on every trip and has a permanent place in my bathroom.
 It keeps all of my travel-sized toiletries perfectly organized and dry, hangs from a hook in every hotel room, and rolls up into one convenient cube!

 Gift this along with a set of travel toiletry containers for bonus points.

 Travel Tech Case

-This gorgeous vegan leather tech case has little pockets and loops, and it’s even big enough to fit a Kindle.
-Plus, it’s beautiful and it has a map AND a travel quote on it, so major bonus points.
-We take this with us on every trip!
+This nifty waterproof tech case has little pockets and loops, and it’s even big enough to fit a Kindle or iPad.
+Plus, it has an outside pouch for your passport!

-If you aren’t quite baller enough to afford a GoPro, you can still give the gift of ridiculously hi-def adventure movies with this GoPro accessory kit, which is roughly 98% cheaper than an actual GoPro but just as good (so long as you’re not actually a professional photographer or extreme sports athlete).
+If you aren’t quite baller enough to afford an actual GoPro, you can still give the gift of ridiculously hi-def adventure movies with this waterproof action camera, which is roughly 98% cheaper than an actual GoPro but just as good (so long as you’re not actually a professional photographer or extreme sports athlete).